Team England (roller derby)

 England Roller Derby represents England in women's international roller derby, at events such as the Roller Derby World Cup.
-The team was first formed to compete at the 2011 Roller Derby World Cup in Toronto, Canada, and competed in the 2014 Roller Derby World Cup in Dallas, USA and the 2018 Roller Derby World Cup in Manchester, UK.
+The team was first formed to compete at the 2011 Roller Derby World Cup in Toronto, Canada, and competed in the 2014 Roller Derby World Cup in Dallas, USA and the 2018 Roller Derby World Cup in Manchester, England.
+In 2025 they finished 3rd in the World Cup held in Insbruk, Austria.

 Results

 2011

 Finished the tournament in third place, losing by 161 points to 90 to Team Canada in the semifinal, but beating Team Australia by 203 points to 85 in the third-place playoff.
 Before the event, The Guardian noted that the team was one of the three favourites, with Canada and Team USA, to reach the final.

 2014

 Finished the tournament in second place, losing by 291 points to 105 to Team USA in the final.

 2018

 Finished the tournament in fourth place, losing by 173 points to 147 points to Team Canada in the semifinal.